Frequently Asked Questions about Volunteering

-A. To work in either of our adoption centers we ask volunteers to commit to working a minimum of two shifts per month for a period of six months though it is preferable if you can come weekly at the same time each week.
+A. Volunteers at our adoption centers or the National Capital Area Spay and Neuter Center commit to 8 hours per month.
+It is preferable that you come weekly at the same time each week.
 If this does not suit your schedule, there are many other volunteer opportunities outside of the adoption center.
 Check out our volunteer application for those 18 and older to see all the available volunteer roles.

 Q. When can I start?